Income Tax Obligations of International Students and Scholars

 Virtually ALL F or J international students and scholars and their dependents must file an income tax form every year in order to be in compliance with the Internal Revenue Service (IRS) regulations.
 This is true regardless of whether they earned income while in the United States.
 Income tax issues for foreigners are complex and confusing.
 The following is designed to give you a basic understanding of your responsibilities and tell you how to get more information.
 Do not construe the information presented here as individual tax advice!

 Remember: ISSS advisors are NOT TAX EXPERTS.
 We CANNOT give you any tax advice or help you with any tax issue.
-You are welcome to use the tax software program that ISSS is providing to you for free, or you can use a commercial tax preparer.
+ISSS does not provide a tax software program, however you can consult a commercial tax preparer, or use one of the few tax software programs available, such as Glacier, Sprintax or Windstar Foreign National Tax Resource.
 If you want to seek advice from professional tax preparer, see this handout.

 A NOTE TO SCHOLARS: